memodb-io/memobase/readme.md

 ## 🎉 Recent Updates
 - `0.0.38`: we updated the workflows in Memobase, reducing the insert cost by 30%
 - `0.0.37`: we added fine-grained event gist, enabling the detailed search on users' timeline.
 [Re-ran the LOCOMO benchmark](./docs/experiments/locomo-benchmark) and we're SOTA!
-- `0.0.36`: we updated the search of `context` api, make the search between 500~1000ms(depends on the embedding API you're using).
-Also, you can [pass prompt template](https://docs.memobase.io/api-reference/prompt/get_context#parameter-customize-context-prompt) to `context` api to pack memories directly into prompt.
+- `0.0.36`: we updated the search of `context` api, making the search take between 500~1000ms (depending on the embedding API you're using).
+Also, you can [pass a prompt template](https://docs.memobase.io/api-reference/prompt/get_context#parameter-customize-context-prompt) to the `context` api to pack memories directly into prompt.